foxssinofgreed/journal_demo/README.md

-This is a journal project where you can create new articles, edit and delete them.
+This is a journal project where you can create, edit and delete articles.

 After importing all dependencies with npm, you can host app by using command: